 The Europe Soya inspection system is risk-based.
-Different risk categories are applied to determine the respective production area risk level (F-RL) for soya bean producers (farmers) and the individual risk for all other certified companies in the supply chain.
+Different risk categories are applied to determine the respective production area risk level (F-RL) for agricultural producers (farmers) and the individual risk for all other certified companies in the supply chain.
+The risk-based inspection system is applicable to soya beans and other arable crops (see Annex 6).